gbuk21/sightswords.github.io/split3/_posts/2020-01-08-Sight words reading practice 110.md

 ---

-<h4> In this video, you will learn the following sightwords and spellings.</h4>
+<h4> In this video, you will learn the following sightwords and spellings.
+You will have an opportunitiy to repeat the spelling. #MemorizeSpelling #SightWordsSpelling</h4>

 1) Survive